Catholic Evangelism Media Index

 Sidney Poiter won the best actor Oscar for "The Lilies of the Field", which tells the story of a man who builds a chapel for a group of nuns.
 This is a classic.

-"Becket" is included.
+"Becket" is also included.
 It was nominated for the Best Picture and Actor Oscars.
 Becket was a bishop who was matyred by an English King.

 These are only three of the many major religious films from that era, so this is perhaps a little disappointing.